 Access to the Internal Portal is protected by username/password authentication.
 A “lost password” link is provided for users to reset their password if forgotten.
 A "remember me" option is provided to remember the last username saved on the local computer for 30 days from time of login, but the end user can enable or disable this option (disabled by default).
 A "request account" link is provided for un-registered users to request access to the Internal Portal.

 Unlike the Drop-Off page used by external senders, the Internal Portal does not have the same security restrictions, such as CAPTCHA.
 The Internal Portal can also be customized.
-You can also use Single Sign-On for the Internal portal.
+You can also use Single Sign-On (SSO) for the Internal portal.
 Kerberos must be configured and enabled in Mail Express for SSO, as described below.

 On the Internal Settings page, you define the requirements for Internal Users' use of the Mail Express Outlook Add-In and the Internal Portal.
 These settings are passed to each instance of the Add-In being used.
 Internal Users can configure Message Options to be stricter through the Add-In, but cannot make the settings less strict or set to a way that Mail Express is not used in situations in which the administrator expects Mail Express to be used.
 This control allows the administrator to enforce a set of corporate usage standards.
 If the user's settings are MORE restrictive than the admin's settings, the user settings will not be overwritten to make them less strict.